Skip to main content

 After weathering a severe financial crisis in the mid-1990's, Point Park emerged to implement a new strategic plan and dramatically boost enrollment.
 In 2003, it achieved university status and became Point Park University.

-The University's comprehensive strategic planning process has continued, focusing on enhancing academic excellence, a quality student experience, managed growth and community engagement.
+The University's comprehensive strategic planning process continued, focusing on enhancing academic excellence, a quality student experience, managed growth and community engagement.
 In 2008, Point Park moved into the next chapter of its development as a vibrant academic and community partner with the announcement of the Academic Village at Point Park University, a thriving living and learning hub.
-Point Park's $244 million campus and public enhancement space plan is already well on its way to transforming the University and Downtown Pittsburgh.
+Point Park's $244 million campus and public enhancement space plan, including the development of Village Park, was completed in 2011.